-The agreement may be terminated by either party if (i) there is no active study plan for which a final study report has not been completed, (ii) the parties have not entered into a study plan for an additional clinical trial within a period of time after the delivery of the most recent final study report or (iii) in the event of a material breach.
+The agreement may be terminated by either party if (i) there is no active study plan for which a final study report has not been completed and the parties have not entered into a study plan for an additional clinical trial within a period of time after the delivery of the most recent final study report or (ii) in the event of a material breach.

+The agreement with Regeneron is accounted for under ASC 808, Collaborative Arrangements ("ASC 808"), as both parties are active participants and each party pays its own compound costs and share equally in development costs.
 The Company will account for costs incurred as part of the study, including costs to supply compounds for use in the study, as research and development expenses within the consolidated statement of operations.
 The Company will recognize any amounts received from Regeneron in connection with this agreement as an offset to research and development expense within the consolidated statement of operations.

 Under the terms of the agreement, on a quarterly basis the Company and Regeneron true-up costs of the study and make corresponding payments to the party that incurred the majority of the costs.
-During the three and nine months ended December 31, 2020 or 2019, the Company did not make any payments under the terms of the agreement from Regeneron.
-During the three and nine months ended December 31, 2020, the Company received payments under the terms of the agreement from Regeneron of \$1,453 and \$3,857, respectively.
-During the three and nine months ended December 31, 2019, the Company received payments under the terms of the agreement from Regeneron of \$760 and \$2008, respectively.
-As of December 31, 2020 and March 31, 2020, the Company recorded \$1,195 and \$971 of receivables from Regeneron in connection with this agreement in prepaid expenses and other current assets in the consolidated balance sheet, respectively.
+During the three months ended June 30, 2021 and 2020, the Company did not make any payments under the terms of the agreement from Regeneron.
+As of June 30, 2021 and March 31, 2021, the Company recorded \$1.4 million and \$1.3 million of receivables from Regeneron in connection with this agreement in prepaid expenses and other current assets in the consolidated balance sheet, respectively.

-12. Commitments and contingencies
+12 Commitments and contingencies